-OptiverAs one of the top market makers in Europe, Optiver is known for its high-paced and logical interviews for technical positions.
-Recently, we at Programhelp have received a number of requests for Optiver's coaching from our students, and some of them have successfully landed in Quant/Tech positions.
-Today, we'll break down the interview process: what are the tests?
+Optiver, as one of the top market makers in Europe, has always been known for its high-paced and logical interviews for technical positions.
+Recently, we at Programhelp have received a number of requests for Optiver's coaching from our students, some of whom have successfully landed Quant/Tech positions.
+Today, we're going to break it down: What is the whole interview process?
 What are the key preparation directions for each round?
 What are the types of questions + suggestions for landing the job?

 Round 1: OA Online Assessment (math problems + reaction trivia game)